 Thought Fabric

 Thought Fabric is a cognitive architecture layer built on top of @flow-state-dev/core.
-It adds primitives for attention, memory, and identity — opinionated machinery for building agents that maintain state across turns rather than treating every request as a blank slate.
+It adds primitives for attention and identity — opinionated machinery for building agents that maintain a coherent stance across turns rather than treating every request as a blank slate.

 It lives in its own package (@thought-fabric/core) and has its own documentation site with its own sidebar.
 The framework treats it as ecosystem rather than core: you can build flows without it, and most simple flows don't need it.